Strategic Learning and Trading in Broker-Mediated Markets

 \subsubsection{Naive estimate for the signal assuming near-zero values for $\hat \nuB$}

 In practice, given that the permanent impact parameter $\permB$ of the broker's trading activity in the market is small, the noise driving price movements obscures the filtered order flow of the broker.
 Thus, the contributions of the filtered trading speed $\hat{\nuB}$ in the informed trader's strategy are small enough so that they may be assumed to be zero.
-We illustrate this in Figure \ref{fig:04_07}.
+We illustrate this in Figure \ref{fig:04_07} (see middle panel).

-The broker could obtain a better, near-perfect, estimate for $\alpha$.
-As shown in Figure \ref{fig:04_07}, the contribution of $\hat{\nuB}$ in the informed trader's strategy is near-zero.
-Consequently, the broker could ignore those contributions (by assuming $f_2(t)\, \hat{\nuB}_t = 0$) and obtain the following alternative estimates for $\alpha$
+The broker could obtain a better, near-perfect, estimate for $\alpha$ given that the contribution of $\hat{\nuB}$ in the informed trader's strategy is near-zero.
+More precisely, the broker could ignore those contributions (by assuming $f_2(t)\, \hat{\nuB}_t = 0$) and obtain the following alternative estimates for $\alpha$

-The calculation for $\hat{\alpha}^{\textup{naive}}_t$ above always converges as $t\to T$ because from L'Hôpital's rule and the differential equations \eqref{eq:trader_z1}--\eqref{eq:trader_z2}.
+The calculation for $\hat{\alpha}^{\textup{naive}}_t$ above always converges as $t\to T$ because using \eqref{eq:trader_z1}--\eqref{eq:trader_z2}.
 Similar to the filter $\hat{\alpha}^{\text{alt}}$, we remark that this estimate is only valid if the informed trader carries out his trading exclusively with the broker.
 If this is not the case, then the inventory of the informed trader, from the perspective of the broker, is mispecified, and the calculation of $\hat{\alpha}_t$ above blows up at the terminal time $T$.

-Figure \ref{fig:04_08} shows the differences between $\hat{\alpha}^{\textup{alt}}_t$ and $\hat{\alpha}^{\textup{naive}}_t$ with (right panel) and without (left panel) inventory mispecification.
-The differences in the left panel are negligible for practical purposes (the $y$-axis is in units of $10^{-5}$), and the differences in the right panel are in the same order of magnitude as the mispecification.
-As expected, the differences blow up when $t\uparrow T$.

-Finally, we compute the outperformance over the benchmarks when the broker employs the estimate $\hat{\alpha}^{\textup{naive}}$ of $\alpha$ above, and assuming no mispecification of inventory.
-As expected, we find that the outperformances are the same as those in Table \ref{tab:04_02a}.
-That is, if we compare the performance obtained using the two filtered signals in this section, a $t$-test does not find evidence to reject the null hypothesis that their mean performances are the same.